On torsion anomalous intersections: Torsion anomalous translates of positive dimension

 As remarked for the zero dimensional case, in Theorem \ref{trasla} we proved finiteness using the non effective Lemma \ref{sottogruppo}.
 We now give a completely effective result which is the analogous of Theorem \ref{tadimzero2} in positive dimension.
 We bound the degrees of the fields of definition of the translates $H+p$ and of the torsion points $\zeta$.

 \begin{thm} Let $V$ be a weak-transverse subvariety of $E^N$, where $E$ has CM.
 Let $k$ be a field of definition for $E$.
-Let $H+p$ be a maximal $V$-torsion anomalous translate of relative codimension one, and let $B+\zeta$ be minimal for $H+p$.
+Let $H$ be an abelian subvariety of $E^N$, and let $p$ be a point such that $H+p$ is a maximal $V$-torsion anomalous translate of relative codimension one; let $B+\zeta$ be minimal for $H+p$.
 Set $r=\codim B$; then the field $k(H+p)$ of definition of $H+p$ has degree bounded by

 Moreover the torsion points $\zeta$ can be chosen so that and \end{thm}

 \begin{proof} We keep all the notations and definitions used in Theorem \ref{trasla}.

 Of course